Back to case studies

 • Current position: human-in-the-loop by policy in most engineering organizations.
 Pull request approval is still a human act.

 • What the DORA finding shows: Delivery stability fell 7.2% despite AI adoption and nominal code review processes remaining in place [IT-006].
-The most plausible explanation consistent with the evidence is that review quality is degrading — but DORA does not establish this directly.
+The most parsimonious explanation consistent with the evidence is that review quality is degrading — but DORA does not establish this directly.

 4.A Governance boxes: four required checks